sinankalkan/CENG501-Spring2021/project_AslanBolat/README.md

 #### Normalization
 The paper indicates: "Batch normalization and ReLU layers are inserted between convolutional layers.", for discriminator network.
 However, it is not recommended to use batch normalization in the discriminator since it can learn correlation.
 The desired behaviour of discriminator is deciding each sample individually.
-Therefore, we implemented layer normalization between convolutional layers of discriminator as proposed at "Improved Training of Wasserstein GANs" (Gulrajani et al., 2017).
+Therefore, we implemented layer normalization between convolutional layers of discriminator as proposed at "Improved Training of Wasserstein GANs" [1].

 #### Dataset
 ShapeNet part dataset contains only points and labels as mentioned above.
 To voxalize point data, we used binvox which is an open source voxelization framework.
 Binvox is voxelizer of the ShapeNet as the offical ShapeNet states.